lepture/lepture.com/resume.md

 ## Contact

-I am currently living in Shenzhen, China.
+I am currently living in Shanghai, China.

 You can reach me by